-Work - If you plan to travel over an extended period of time, working is a great way to offset your expenses.
-Saving up while working will allow you to have more money to spend on your travels.
+Work and travel - If you plan to travel over an extended period of time, working while backpacking is a great way to offset your expenses.
 Just make sure you have a proper visa that allows you to work while travelling, so you can avoid legal issues.
 It’s the age of the digital nomad and there has never been a better time to take advantage.
 You could also get a job at a hostel, as an English tutor, or SCUBA diving instructor.

 Safety While Travelling in Asia

-When travelling through South East Asia, like any part of the world, it is important to stay safe and be aware to avoid dangerous situations.
-Stay street smart like you would in any big city to avoid trouble and headaches.
-Here is a brief list of practices to follow when backpacking in South East Asia and anywhere else.
+When travelling through South East Asia, like any part of the world, it is important to stay safe and be aware of your surrounding to avoid dangerous situations.
+Stay street smart as you would in any big city to avoid any headaches.
+Here is a brief list of common sense practices to follow when backpacking in South East Asia and anywhere else in the world!

 Get travel insurance - Although you most likely won’t need it, it is always best to have insurance coverage, especially when in remote places in Southeast Asia.
 Peace of mind is priceless!

-Share your travel itinerary with family and friends - The more people know where you will be and when, the better.
+Share your travel itinerary with family & friends - The more people know where you will be and when, the better.
 It’s always a good thing to check in with friends along the way so they know you’re safe.
 Also, who doesn’t want an excuse to brag about how much fun you’re having?

 Notify your bank of travel - You don’t want your card to get frozen while you’re adventuring.
 Consider bringing a couple of different cards in case one is frozen or stolen.
 Also, double-check if any travel fees apply and make sure your card is widely accepted in the region.

-Avoid scams - Unfortunately, there are lots of people out there looking to take advantage of innocent tourists.
+Avoid known scams - Unfortunately, there are lots of people out there looking to take advantage of innocent tourists.
 Luckily, we have Google right at our fingertips!
 Use it to fact check any services so you don’t fall for a scam.